Friction in Interface Design: Slowing Users Down (on Purpose)

 How easy something is to achieve should be inversely proportional to its importance.
 Pulling a fire alarm takes two steps, verifying the intent and avoiding accidental activation — handy for how consequential the action is.

-The same is true of interfaces.
-When a simple click, tap, or swipe has the power to seal your fate (for better or worse), the quickest way to improve a flow involves slowing it down first.
+Software interfaces follow the same logic.
+When a quick click, tap, or swipe has the power to seal your fate (for better or worse), good user experience may call for speed humps.

 Interface, meet friction.

 What’s Friction in the Context of Interface Design?

 Recalling physics, you’re likely familiar with friction as a concept.
 It isn’t inherently good or bad on its own: We’re fans when it comes to tire treads, brake pads, and trying to start a fire with sticks.
 That resistance is a rub, though, when looking at moving engine parts, gears, and taking a tumble on asphalt.

 Interface design has the same relationship with friction as a matter of user experience.
 It’s good in error reduction, security, and perceived quality (more on those in a bit).
 It’s bad against the general application mandate that faster equals better, where examples include: